w00zla/avorion-fleetcontrol/README.md

 - assign fleet ships to groups
 - give orders to complete ship-groups or single ships
 - configure the look and feel of the UI *(group-names, colors etc.)*
-- enable highly customizable HUD display *(so you have all valuable info about your ships right at the screen!)*
+- enable highly customizable HUD display *(so you have the info about your ships right at the screen!)*

 #### Screenshots